clearedd/fdroid-repo/readme.md

 You can link people to `market://details?id=com.organizastion.package` (which can send people to *AN* appstore).
 You can also link people to your repo so they can easily add it `fdroidrepo://example.com` (`https://` is by default).

-build tools are included in the package, you can check the makefile to see
+build tools are included in the package, you can check the makefile to see how its downloaded and how you can get the tools yourself.

 ## Example